healthpen/healthpen/README.md

  C+H is very appreciated, thought I might not run to cuddle you if we're not close friends LOL.

-I'm very into Umamusume Pretty Derby, Transformers, Madness Combat and DVN/Hellmet at the moment, thought I'm a big fan of STH, Pokémon, Okami, Mortal Kombat and other Roblox titles that i am too lazy to name.
+I'm very into Umamusume Pretty Derby, Transformers, Madness Combat and DVN/Hellmet at the moment, thought I'm a big fan of Pokémon, Okami, Mortal Kombat and other Roblox titles that i am too lazy to name.
 I play Limbus Company and CRK every 3 years

-My non github oomfies.. ...
-[Hermes](https://inkthepilot.straw.page) and [Tarn <3](https://www.patreon.com/SynthesizedHoryzont)
+Special niche interest mentions ; i like Sonic X, Sims 2, Papa's pizzeria games, Pet Society...
+These are all very dear to me Say..
+You should say hi to the githubless thangs..
+[Hermes](https://inkthepilot.straw.page) and [Tarn](https://www.patreon.com/SynthesizedHoryzont) (my wifey!!)

 BEFORE YOU INT! -